beb131/woocommerce-gatsby/README.md

 - Open `/backend/wordpress/wp-config.php`
 - Add `define('JWT_AUTH_SECRET_KEY', '[YOUR_JWT_SECRET]');` and replace YOUR\_JWT\_SECRET with any string to be used as an Auth Key

-_Add products to store_
+_Add sample products to store_

 - Click the Products tab in the sidebar
 - Click "Import" button at the top of the page
-- Import the demo data csv, confirm column names to match product info.
+- Import the csv `/sample-products.csv`, confirm column names to match product info.

 ### Start the Gatsby Frontend
 - In project root, run `yarn workspace frontend start`